Kaneryaa/Dail_journal/README.md

 # Dail_journal
-i developed this websites using note and mongooes
+i developed this websites using node.js and mongooes